exploreomni/vega-lite/CONTRIBUTING.md

 The website is under `site/` and the documentation is under `site/docs/`.
 We use GitHub Pages to publish our documentation when we release a new version.
 To contribute changes to the documentation or website, simply submit a pull request that changes the corresponding markdown files in `site/`.

 Since we only publish the GitHub Pages when we release a new version, it might be slightly outdated compared to `main`.
-For development, once you have [setup the repository](#repository-setup), you can run `npm run site` to serve the GitHub page locally at [http://localhost:4000/vega-lite/](http://localhost:4000/vega-lite/).
+For development, once you have [setup the repository](#repository-setup), you can run `yarn site` to serve the GitHub page locally at [http://localhost:4000/vega-lite/](http://localhost:4000/vega-lite/).

 Note that when you checkout different branches, the compiled JavaScript for the website might be reset.
-You might have to run `npm run build:site` to recompile the JavaScript so that interactive examples work.
+You might have to run `yarn build:site` to recompile the JavaScript so that interactive examples work.

 ### Documentation Guide